 What is a Service?

-A Service has a unique name and contains information about:
+A Service in Nodinite has a unique name, and can contain information about the following pre-defined properties:

 - System - either the sending or receiving side of the communication chain